AI security threats: Why it is about data, not models

 Key takeaways

-• **Traditional security tools cannot see this** - Copy-paste data transfers into AI tools bypass file-based DLP systems entirely, creating massive blind spots in enterprise security
+- Traditional security tools cannot see this - Copy-paste data transfers into AI tools bypass file-based DLP systems entirely, and AI agents move 16x more data than human users around the clock

 Samsung banned ChatGPT after engineers pasted proprietary code into it.
 Amazon warned employees after noticing ChatGPT responses that looked suspiciously like internal documentation.
 OpenAI had to take their service offline when a bug exposed user payment information.